Amid rising pressure on workers comp, a Victorian business owner was jailed for 22 months and fined $350,000 for fraud.

-Samer Ahmed experienced a workplace injury in 2005 while serving as the principal of a Melbourne Islamic college, resulting in a major depressive disorder and anxiety.
+In 2005, while principal of a Melbourne Islamic college, Samer Ahmed suffered a workplace injury causing depression and anxiety.
 In March 2006, he submitted a workers’ compensation claim, which was approved within a month, leading to regular compensation payments.
-Ahmed, now 54, was obligated to provide periodic certificates of capacity, including declarations of his medical condition, signed by healthcare professionals.

 A jury convicted him on seven charges of obtaining financial advantage by deception.

-Ahmed, a father of four, must serve a minimum of eight months of his prison sentence before becoming eligible for parole.
+Ahmed, a father of four, must serve at least eight months before parole eligibility.

 Source: Australian Associated Press